EloiStree/LearnByPlayingInXR/README.md

 Some topic are going to be easy and simple, some will be hard and complexe.
 Don't feel affraid by all the topic you don't know yet.

-By reading and watching my guide, you can expect to learn from small topic in all split workshop.
+By reading and watching my guide, you can expect to learn small piece of knowledge by each workhsop and use them in your project as tool afterward in your own.
 More you learn, more you will be able to create Unity3D applications that use mixed reality to remote control your environment.

 That does not means that I will chew all the works for you.
 But you will have code, note, playlist, source and reference to reproduce what I succeed to add to my applications.